pifroggi/vs_temporalfix/README.md

 # Add Temporal Coherence to AI Upscales in VapourSynth
 When using SISR models (single image super resolution) on video, they tend to create slightly different results each frame.
-Temporalfix is a post filter that averages these results over multiple frames, removing temporal inconsistencies like fizzle or wiggly lines.
+TemporalFix is a post filter that averages these results over multiple frames, removing temporal inconsistencies like fizzle or wiggly lines.
 Also known as stabilization, deshimmering, temporal denoising, or temporal fix.

 <br />